-Microeconomic Studies contributes to monetary policy formulation and financial stability by providing policy advice and empirical analysis on auction design; consumer (and business)

-expectations; the healthcare sector; household finance; the housing and mortgage markets; labor market dynamics, unemployment, participation, and job search; fiscal policy at the federal, state, and local levels; and small businesses and entrepreneurship.
-The Function also plays a unique role in the collection and development of new micro data sets that enable the Bank to formulate accurate and fact-based policy responses; examples include the New York Consumer Credit Panel; the student loan data set; the Survey of Consumer Expectations; and, with the Regional Analysis Function, various regional business surveys.
+Microeconomic Studies contributes to monetary policy formulation and financial stability by providing policy advice and empirical analysis on auction design; consumer (and business) expectations; the healthcare sector; household finance; the housing and mortgage markets; labor market dynamics, unemployment, participation, and job search; fiscal policy at the state and local levels; and small businesses and entrepreneurship.
+The Function also plays a unique role in the collection and development of new micro data sets that enable the Bank to formulate accurate and factbased policy responses; examples include the New York Consumer Credit Panel, the student loan data set, the Survey of Consumer Expectations, andwith the Regional Analysis Function-various regional business surveys.

 Money and Payments Studies analyzes the infrastructure at the heart of the financial system.
 Key elements of study are the interbank and money markets-such as the federal funds, repo, and other over-the-counter markets-as well as payments and settlement systems.
-Recent work includes assisting in the design and evaluation of the Federal Reserve's liquidity facilities, analyzing activity in the federal funds and OTC derivatives markets, drafting policy proposals aimed at improving the implementation of monetary policy, investigating the stability of repo and other short-term funding markets, and examining the dollar funding models of global banks.
+Recent work includes analyzing activity in the federal funds markets, drafting policy proposals aimed at improving the implementation of monetary policy, investigating the stability of repo and other short-term funding markets, understanding the historical evolution of the financial sector, and examining the failure and resolution of large financial firms.
 The Function has also analyzed strategies for mitigating risk in payments and settlement systems.

 The Regional Analysis staff monitors and analyzes regional economic conditions, with an emphasis on the Second Federal Reserve District.
-Their research findings are presented to the Bank's senior management as well as to the broader business and policy communities and the public throughout the District.
-Staff members also produce the Empire State Manufacturing Survey, monthly indexes of coincident economic indicators, and the Beige Book report.
-Recent work includes analysis of the geography of the housing boom and bust, the relationship between prices and rents in
+Their research findings are presented to the Bank's senior management as well as to the broader business, research, and policy communities and the public throughout the District.
+Staff members also produce the Empire State Manufacturing Survey and the Business Leaders Survey, monthly indexes of coincident economic indicators, and the Beige Book report.
+Areas of analysis include the magnitude and sources of urban agglomeration economies, higher-education issues such as student loans and financial aid, the dynamics of for-profit institutions, the competitiveness of Puerto Rico's economy, the relationship between prices and rents in New York City, and the impact of the financial crisis on schools, teachers, and students in New York and New Jersey.